getcarina/getcarina.com/_getting-started/2015-10-26-overview-of-carina.md

 You also have access to an intuitive user interface (UI), a command-line interface (CLI), and Carina specific developer tooling, in addition to the ecosystem of tools already compatible with the Docker API.
 You also have access to a wealth of documentation, from getting started guides to detailed tutorials and best practices.
 If you need help, you can access community support directly from other developers.

-The path from creating a free account (no credit card required) to running a containerized application on a cluster takes under two minutes.
+The path from creating a free account to running a containerized application on a cluster takes under two minutes.
 You will use open-source software like Docker to compose your applications.
 And because the infrastructure is managed by Carina, you can take advantage of features like autoscaling.
 Now you can focus on what's important to you, your business, and your applications.

 ### How does Carina work?